StrongResearch/isc-demos/README.md

 isc train fashion_mnist.isc
 isc experiments # view a list of your experiments
 ```

+When you launch an experiment, the ISC will **commit and push** your container to our private docker registry, and then
+run your container with the command provided in the

 You should recieve the response `Success: Experiment created`.
 Running `isc experiments` you should be able to see your
 experiment in the experiments table with the status `enqueued`.
 Other details about your experiment displayed include